pageboard/pagecut/README.md

 pagecut -- Extensible web content editor
 ========================================

+Warning: this is a work in progress.
+Documentation is out of date.

+It is mostly meant to be used by [pageboard](https://github.com/pageboard), with a lot of elements already [defined here](https://github.com/pageboard/elements-semantic-ui/tree/master/elements).

 [Demo](https://kapouer.github.io/pagecut/demo/index.html)

 An easy to setup and easy to extend html content editor built upon